sboerwinkle/conquerent/README.md

 A "turn" is just a chunk of time during which units are allowed to operate, before the game pauses once again for new commands.
 During this time, units can move and attack; they move to follow commands, and attack anything in range.
-Note that a unit left idle will charge up first its attack, followed by its move, meaning it can then do either instantly when necessary.
+Note that a unit left idle will charge up its "attack" ability, followed by its "move" ability, meaning it can then do either instantly when necessary.

-At the moment, this makes defending units rather unbeatable, and is the main obstacle to real playability.
+Archers have 2 tiles of range, but reload much slower.

 ## Saves